 March 5th– Dr. Michael Lehtinen: “I Say 'Potato', You Say 'Portato'” Articulation marks: portato, staccato, stacatissimo, marcato, accent, tenuto, legato, and more!
 How do composers indicate the many and various articulation marks?
 How does one teach the sound of articulation, and the movements required to create the sound?
 How does articulation vary from one stylistic period to another?
 Come listen to ideas, and share your own thoughts.

-May 6th – Randy Jones: “How to Concerto” Randy and his assistant will present some exciting, age graded concerti for use in your studios for students of all ages.
+May 7th – “How to Concerto” We plan to present some exciting, age graded concerti for use in your studios for students of all ages.